afcastano/aws-gcp-migration/README.md

 4. Access any private instance such as the web servers once you are inside the bastion host: `ssh demo@<ip of the private ec2 instance>`

 ## Connecting to the GCP instance
-1. Authenticate using the service account: `gcloud auth activate-service-account --key-file=$GCLOUD_KEYFILE_JSON`
-2. Run the ssh command specified in the terraform output: `gcloud compute ssh {vm name}`
+1. Obtain the ip of the public ip gcp bastion host in the output of the `make apply` command.
+2. Run `ssh gcp@<bastion public ip>`.
+Password is `gcp`.

 ## Testing the VPN
 ### GCP -> AWS
 1. Connecto to the GCP instance as per previous point
+2. Navigate to the instance without public ip by doing `ssh gcp@<gcp private instance ip>`.
+Passowrd is `gcp`
 2. ssh into the private ip of the wp servers.
 Find the ip in the output of the `make apply` command under the name: `AWS wp-server private ips`.
 Then do `ssh demo@<wp-private-ip>`.
 Password is `demo`.

-Now you have connected from a GCP VM to an AWS vm using a VPN.
+Now you have connected from a private GCP VM to a private AWS vm using a VPN.

 ## Acknowledgements